On-Line for the 2021-2022 School Year

-A chemistry course that does not have a hands-on lab component cannot use the AP® designation on a high school transcript.
-I have developed a lab program with specially tailored "live" labs for AP® Chemistry.
-These labs use a customized kit produced by Quality Science Labs for my course.
-The labs are designed for homeschool use and have been approved by the College Board.
+A chemistry course that does not have a lab component cannot use the AP® designation on a high school transcript.
+I have developed a lab program with specially tailored labs for AP® Chemistry.
 Each experiment has complete instructions with sample data and calculations.
 Students use tools such as graphing programs and spreadsheets to analyze data.
 There is a corresponding assessment tool where students enter their data online to evaluate their results.
-Students keep a lab notebook to record their experiments, and their entries must adhere to standard protocols for a college-level chemistry lab notebook.
+Students must keep a lab notebook following standard protocols for a college-level chemistry lab notebook.
 (See the “Labs” link on my website www.chemadvantage.net for complete information.)

 As a teacher, I take great pleasure in helping my students to not only master chemistry but also to experience the wonder and joy in chemistry.